Your big journey along the Great Silk Road !

 GPS coordinates: 49°57'N 82°37'E

-Historical and cultural reserve Berel museum, Buktarma reservoir, Irtysh river, Zaisan lake, Katon-Karagai state national natural park, Ridder city, Alakol lake, Semey city, etc.
+Historical and Cultural Reserve Berel Museum, Buktarma reservoir, Irtysh River, Lake Zaisan, Katon-Karagai State National Natural Park, Ridder city, Lake Alakol, Semey city, etc.

-The bowels of the East Kazakhstan region are rich in minerals.
-Here zinc, lead, copper, silver, gold, cadmium, antimony, copper, iron, sulfur, bismuth, indium, gallium, selenium, tellurium, mercury, tin, tantalum, niobium, molybdenum, tungsten, titanium, nickel, cobalt, coal ., oil shale, as well as deposits of various chemical raw materials and building materials.
+The subsoil of the East Kazakhstan region is rich in minerals.
+There are zinc, lead, copper, silver, gold, cadmium, antimony, copper, iron, sulfur, bismuth, indium, gallium, selenium, tellurium, mercury, tin, tantalum, niobium, molybdenum, tungsten, titanium, nickel, cobalt, coal, oil shale, as well as deposits of various chemical raw materials and building materials.

-The climate of the region is sharply continental.
+The climate of the area is sharply continental.
 The average annual air temperature in January is -17°C -26°C, in summer 19° - 23°C in July.

 The territory of the East Kazakhstan region has been inhabited since ancient times.
-According to eyewitnesses, traces of ancient mines, irrigation systems, fortresses and settlements have been preserved in Altai, the Zaisan region, the Tarbagatai and Sauyr ridges.
-At the beginning of the 15th century, after the Oirats captured the upper part of the Irtysh river basin, this land became part of the Dzungar Khanate.
-1758 After the defeat of the Dzungar Khanate by the Chinese troops, the Kalmyks went to the other side of the Volga.
+According to eyewitnesses, traces of ancient mines, irrigation systems, fortresses and settlements have been preserved in Altai, Zaisan district, Tarbagatai and Sauyrsky ridges.
+At the beginning of the 15th century, after the Oirats captured the upper part of the Irtysh River basin, this land became part of the Dzungarian Khanate.
+In 1758, after the defeat of the Dzungarian Khanate by Chinese troops, the Kalmyks went to the other side of the Volga.
 And the Kazakh peoples, who mainly inhabited Saryarka, returned to their ancient settlements.
-At the beginning of the 18th century, tsarist Russia built a network of Irtysh fortresses on the territory of the present region, ousting the Kazakhs from their ancestral home in order to colonize the Kazakh land.
-A system of fortresses and outposts was gradually built along this line, and then Cossack-Russian settlements (Semey in 1718, Uskemen in 1720, Buktyrminsky fortresses in 1763).
+At the beginning of the XVIII century, tsarist Russia built a network of Irtysh fortresses on the territory of the present region, displacing the Kazakhs from their ancestral homeland in order to colonize the Kazakh land.
+Russian Russian settlements (Semey in 1718, Uskemen in 1720, Buktyrminsky fortresses in 1763) were gradually built along this line.
 Kazakh-Russian settlements appeared along the right bank of the Irtysh and its tributaries.
-The Kazakhs lost their most desirable places and lost the names of their original settlements, instead of them Russian names appeared, preserved on the pages of maps.
-All tributaries, ravines and rivers flowing into the Irtysh received Russian names.
+The Kazakhs lost their most desirable places and lost the names of their ancestral settlements, Russian names appeared instead, preserved on the pages of maps.
+All tributaries, ravines and rivers flowing into the Irtysh have received Russian names.

-Together with the Kazakh-Russian colonization, persecuted Russians who were hiding and fleeing from the tsarist government began to arrive in the remote taiga depths of the Altai mountain valleys.
-These were Kerzhaks (Old Believers) workers and artisans who fled from factories and mines in the Urals and Altai.
+Russian Russians, who were hiding and fleeing from the tsarist government, began to arrive in the remote taiga depths of the Altai mountain valleys together with the Kazakh-Russian colonization.
+These were Kerzhaks (Old Believers) workers and artisans who fled the factories and mines of the Urals and Altai.
 They settled along the upper reaches of the Buktyrma and its tributaries, as well as along the Naryn and Kalzyr rivers.
 At this time, the villages of Katonkaragai, Belaya, Chernovaya, etc. appeared.
-In the 60s of the 18th century, peasants called “Poles” came and settled in the valleys of the Ob and Ulba rivers in the northwestern part of Altai from the inner provinces of Russia.
+In the 60s of the 18th century, peasants called "Poles" came and settled in the valleys of the Ob and Ulba rivers in the northwestern part of Altai from the inner provinces of Russia.

-The East Kazakhstan region did not develop significantly in the first years of Soviet power.
-Only in the 30s of the 20th century, in connection with the organization of agriculture and the industrialization campaign in the country, the mining industry of non-ferrous metallurgy and mining in Altai Kazakhstan became the largest center of industry.
-In the parts of Altai inhabited by Kazakhs, various settlements arose.
-The construction of the Turkestan-Siberian railway had a great influence on the further development of the region's economy.
+The East Kazakhstan region did not develop significantly in the early years of Soviet rule.
+Only in the 30s of the 20th century, in connection with the organization of agriculture and the country's industrialization campaign, the mining industry of non-ferrous metallurgy and mining in Altai Kazakhstan became the largest industrial center.
+Various settlements have arisen in the parts of Altai inhabited by Kazakhs.
+The further development of the region's economy was greatly influenced by the construction of the Turkestan-Siberian Railway.

-In the years following World War II, the region's economy developed rapidly.
-Buktyrminsky, Uskemensky and Shulbinskaya power stations were built on the Irtysh River.
-Along the Altai mines for the extraction of non-ferrous metal and metallurgical enterprises for its processing were opened, the capacity of the meat processing plant, which occupied the second place in the USSR in terms of capacity in the post-Soviet space, increased, and many industrial facilities appeared. in Ust-Kamenogorsk, such as a titanium-magnesium plant and a rayon plant.
+In the years after World War II, the region's economy developed rapidly.
+Buktyrminskaya, Uskemenskaya and Shulbinskaya power plants have been built on the Irtysh River.
+New mines for the extraction of non-ferrous metal and metallurgical enterprises for its processing were opened along the Altai mine, the capacity of the meat processing plant, which ranked second in the USSR in terms of capacity in the post-Soviet space, increased, and many industrial facilities appeared. in Ust-Kamenogorsk, such as the titanium magnesium plant and the artificial silk plant.

 Photogallery: